glitch-game-club/glitch-game-club/README.md

 # Welcome to the EdLab Game Making Club Resource

 Welcome to the EdLab Game Club Resource.
 Many thanks for taking the time to look at our project.
 We hope this is a useful space and thank you in advance for any contribution you can make.

-Currently this resource is to support the EdLab Game Making Club but we hope it will be of wider use so we are inviting other clubs and interested parties to contribute.
+This project aims to be a network of people to support computer club activities to make games.
+Together we will create a hub of resources to help this happen.
+Our particular focus will be on;
+[Creating audio, visual and story assets](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#creating-game-assets) for video games using free and open tools, [Coding web-based games in Javascript](https://github.com/webgameclubs/edlab-gamemakers-club#example-web-games-in-glitch) using Phaser.js, [Fun activities inspiring a creative response to local and global issues (especially “writing / coding in-role”)](http://write.flossmanuals.net/learn-javascript-with-phaser/)

 ### Remixable Web Games in Glitch